Tradeoffs and Comparison Complexity: Theory of Comparison Complexity

-As with our multiattribute complexity measure, $\tau^{CDF}$ and $\tau^{CPF}$ satisfy our core properties of similarity and dominance.
-Holding fixed the value difference, $\tau^{CDF}$ and $\tau^{CPF}$ are increasing in the similarity between options as measured by a distance metric --- where the metric is chosen so that $\tau$ takes on its maximal value when the options have a dominance relationship.
-In particular, say that a lottery $x$ \textit{first-order stochastically dominates} $y$ when $F_x(w)\leq F_y(w)$ for all $w$, and say that a payoff flow $x$ \textit{temporally dominates} $y$ if $M_x(t)\geq M_y(t)$ for all $t$ --- that is, if $x$ will have paid out more in total than $y$ at any point in time. $\tau^{CDF}_{xy}$ takes on its maximal value of $H(1)$ when there is a first-order stochastic dominance relationship between lotteries $x$ and $y$, and $\tau^{CPF}_{xy}$ takes on its maximal value of $H(1)$ when there is a temporal dominance relationship between payoff flows $x$ and $y$.
+\textbf{\textit{Shared Properties and Axiomatic Foundations}}.
+As with our multiattribute measure, $\tau^{CDF}$ and $\tau^{CPF}$ satisfy similarity and dominance.
+Holding fixed value differences, both are increasing in the similarity between options, as measured by a distance metric that respects dominance: $\tau^{CDF}_{xy}$ is maximized when $x$ first-order stochastically dominates $y$ (i.e. $F_x\leq F_y$), and $\tau^{CPF}_{xy}$ is maximized when $x$ temporally dominates $y$ (i.e. $M_x\geq M_y$---that is, if $x$ pays out more in total than $y$ at any point in time).
+Both also satisfy analogs of the simplification property for $\tau^{L1}$: as we formalize in Appendix \ref{APP:theory_axioms}, concentrating differences into fewer quantile regions and fewer time periods increases the ease of comparison under $\tau^{CDF}$ and $\tau^{CPF}$, respectively.

-$\tau^{CDF}$ and $\tau^{CPF}$ also satisfy analogs of the simplification property for $\tau^{L1}$.
-As formally stated in Appendix \ref{APP:theory_axioms}, concentrating value differences from different regions in the distribution of two lotteries into the same region increases the ease of comparison under $\tau^{CDF}$.
-Likewise, concentrating value differences from different time periods of two payoff flows into the same period increases the ease of comparison under $\tau^{CPF}$.

-The binary choice behavior implied by $\tau^{CDF}$ and $\tau^{CPF}$ can be characterized using axioms analogous to M1---M5.
-In Appendix \ref{APP:theory_axioms}, we show how the binary choice rules corresponding to $\tau^{CDF}$ and $\tau^{CPF}$ are characterized by five axioms: direct translations of Continuity, Linearity, Moderate Transitivity, and Dominance, as well as an analog of Simplification.

-Our complexity measures for risk and time not only share the same properties of $L_1$ complexity, but can also be seen as an extensions of the complexity notion.
-In Appendix \ref{APP:theory_cpf_L1}, we show that the CDF (CPF) complexity between two lotteries (payoff flows) is equivalent to the $L_1$ complexity computed over a common attribute representation of those options --- specifically, the attribute representation that maximizes their ease of comparison.
-This suggests the following two-stage cognitive interpretation of our CDF and CPF complexity measures: in a ``representation stage'', the DM first represents the options using a common attribute structure to make them easier to compare, and then compares the options along these attributes in an ``evaluation stage''.
+The behavioral implications of $\tau^{CDF}$ and $\tau^{CPF}$ for binary choice can be characterized using a parallel set of axioms on choice probabilities.
+These axioms are direct analogs of the axioms that characterize the binary choice implications of $\tau^{L1}$ in multiattribute choice, exposing commonalities in how tradeoff difficulty can be modeled across these three domains.
+In the Appendix, we state and prove these characterization results.\footnote{\citet{fishburn_probabilistic_1978} axiomatizes a closely related representation for binary choice probabilities in the lottery domain.
+We discuss the relationship between his axioms and ours in Appendix \ref{APP:theory_axioms}.}